-Consultee Comment Where in the report this is considered Environment No objection subject to the submission of a Site Specific Noted. al Protection Construction Environmental Management Plan (CEMP) Highway Offers no objection, subject to conditions.
-6.19-6.24 Authority
+Consultee Comment Where in the report this is considered Environment al Protection No objection subject to the submission of a Site Specific Construction Environmental Management Plan (CEMP) Noted.
+Highway Authority Offers no objection, subject to conditions.
+6.19-6.24